Pragmatic046/Ultim_Password_Generator/README.md

-Here’s a professional README.md file for your password generator project — written in an “official + in-progress” tone, reflecting that you’re actively developing it and plan to expand features:

----

-# 🔐 Ultimate Password Pattern Generator
+# 🔐 Ultimate Password Generator

 A Tkinter-based desktop software for generating all possible password patterns that include uppercase/lowercase word variations, numeric values, and special characters — with randomized order for each password.